riglr/riglr/riglr-solana-events/ARCHITECTURE_NOTES.md

 }
 ```

-### Migration Strategy
+### Implementation Status

-When refactoring existing code:

-1. Replace `use crate::types::EventMetadata` with `use crate::types::SolanaEventMetadata`
+✅ **Migration Complete (2025-01-03)**

+The entire codebase now uses the explicit wrapper pattern:

+1. All imports use `SolanaEventMetadata` explicitly - no type alias confusion
-2. Update struct definitions to use `SolanaEventMetadata` explicitly
+2. All struct definitions use `SolanaEventMetadata` for their metadata field
-3. In Event trait implementations, return `&self.metadata.core` instead of `&self.metadata`
+3. All Event trait implementations correctly return `&self.metadata.core`
-4. For field access, rely on Deref (no changes needed for core fields)
+4. Field access leverages Deref for seamless access to core metadata fields

+✅ **Duplication Elimination Complete (2025-01-03)**

+Eliminated data duplication between `SolanaEventMetadata` fields and `core.chain_data`:

+1. Introduced `create_core_metadata()` function that creates base `EventMetadata` without Solana-specific chain data
+2. Refactored all `create_solana_metadata()` usage to use the new non-duplicating pattern
+3. Updated all protocol event constructors to avoid putting Solana fields in both wrapper and chain_data
+4. Maintained backward compatibility by deprecating the old duplication-prone functions

 ### Data Flow